DanialArab/2_Image_Segmentation_using_U-net_Architecture/README.md

 ![image](https://user-images.githubusercontent.com/54812742/136980426-6d0207e4-d074-41da-a3db-efaebca84155.png)

 For semantic segmentation, accuracy is not an appropriate metric to evaluate the model performance.
-And instead, intersection over union (IoU) is a more reliable criteria.
+And instead, intersection over union (IoU) is a more reliable criterion.
 The IoU for different classes were calculated as 0.77, 0.86, and 0.46 for the class 1, 2, and 3, respectively.
 The mean IoU is 0.69615537.

 References: